krzxro/Final-Project/README.md

-Foundations of Data Science - Final Project.
+Foundations of Data Science - Final Project

 The dataset analyzed in this project consists of gene expression counts from various patient samples.
 The focus gene, GCLC, plays a crucial role in the catalytic (active) part of the